milofultz/tinybrainfans/wiki/Programming/C/c.md

 ```

 Variables that exist in and only within a given function are called **automatic** variables.
 They come into existence only when the function begins and disappear when the function is finished.

+The `const` keyword may be added to any variable declaration.
+This means that the variable declared will not change throughout its usage.

 #### External Variables